greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/e-group-scheduling_1_1.md

 ---
-title: "E-Group Scheduling"
+title: E-Group Scheduling
 description: “Find out how to schedule with E-Group members with Executive Business Administrators”
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/e-group-scheduling_1_1/
+linkTitle: E-Group Scheduling
+type: docs
 ---

 Before scheduling with an E-Group member, please be sure to reach out to their perspective EBA with meeting details.